tommyettinger/textratypist/README.md

 and/or with different alignment settings.
 The origin for rotations can be set in the label, and the whole label will rotate around that origin point.
 You can also, for some fonts, have box-drawing characters and block elements be automatically generated.
-This needs a solid white block character (of any size, typically 1x1) present in the font at id 0 (used here because most fonts don't use it) or better, 9608 (the Unicode full block index, `'\u2588'`, which is preferred because BitmapFont treats id 0 differently).
+This needs a solid white block character (of any size, typically 1x1) present in the font at id 9608 (the Unicode full block index, `'\u2588'`).
 This also enables a better guarantee of underline and strikethrough characters connecting properly, and without smudging where two underscores or hyphens overlap each other. `Font` attempts to enable this in some cases, or it can be set with a parameter, but if it fails then it falls back to using underscores for underline and hyphens for strikethrough.
 All the